-On February 7, 2000, Mr. Tallent made a presentation to the North Point board of directors at a special called meeting.
+On February 7, 2000, Mr. Tallent made a presentation concerning United's business and operations to the North Point board of directors at a special called meeting.
 On that date, the parties entered into a letter of intent outlining terms and conditions of a proposed merger.
 On February 9, 2000, United and North Point issued a joint press release describing the transaction, and on March 3, 2000, the parties executed the Agreement and Plan of Reorganization and the Agreement and Plan of Merger.